Su-Terry/Judge/README.md

 How to Download?
 ---
-1. Click Releases on the right side and choose win10-x64-v1.0.2 / win10-x64-v2.0.0-beta.zip to download \
+1. Click Releases on the right side and choose win10-x64-v2.0.0-beta.zip or Judge-Light.zip to download \
+    (Noted that the Former has no more than 1MB and has another readme.txt in it.) \
-    (Notice that pre-release version may have bug, and previous version doesn't generate negative loop).
+    (Noted that pre-release version may have bug).
-3. unzip and you will get Judge.exe, Judge.pdb, and two other folders such as "io/", "proc/" (it's quite safe because it is made by me)
+2. Unzip and you will get Judge.exe, Judge.pdb, and two other folders such as "io/", "proc/" (it's quite safe because it is made by me)

 How to Use?
 ---